-- Spread the vermiculate preferably by hand over the tube burners.
-The surface of the pebbles may be very slightly elevated from the burner plate but it should be level throughout the entire length. - Place the imitation logs according to instructions. (see fig. 3.1 or the instruction card). - It is optional whether you apply chips to the combustion chamber or not.
-Prevent chips from covering the burner, this has a negative effect on the fire image. - Start the pilot en main burner, according to the instructions in the user's manual.
+- Preferably distribute the vermiculite granules by hand over the tube burner.
+The surface of the granules may protrude above the burner plate but must be flat over the entire length. - Place the imitation logs according to instructions. (see fig. 3.1. or the log set instruction card). - Place the supplied chips.
+Prevent chips from covering the burner, this has a negative effect on the fire image.